ioccc-src/winner/2013/birken/README.md

-For reference, the names of the 7 [tetriminos](https://en.wikipedia.org/wiki/Tetromino) (the game pieces or actually a kind of geometric shape used in [Tetris](https://en.wikipedia.org/wiki/Tetris)) appear in the table below.
+For reference, the names of the 7 [tetriminos](https://en.wikipedia.org/wiki/Tetromino) (the game pieces or actually a kind of geometric shape used in the [Tetris](https://en.wikipedia.org/wiki/Tetris) game) appear in the table below.

 <img src="names.png"
  alt="image of names of the 7 Tetris game pieces"